michaelnisi/deed/README.md

     res.end(er ? 'go away' : 'ok')
   })
 }).listen(1337)
 ```

 ## types

 ### cb (er, req)

-The callback called when **deed** is done receives the request if all went well.
+The callback receives an error if verification failed otherwise the authorized request is passed.

 - `er` The error if an error occured or verification failed.
 - `req` The verified request.